Berhalter made almost as much as Ellis in his 1st few months - WHIZ News

 Earnings were listed for several of the players on the U.S. women team, including Alex Morgan and Carli Lloyd (both $313,390), Crystal Dunn ($312,142), Lindsey Horan ($304,142) and Julie Ertz, Alyssa Naeher and Megan Rapinoe (all $304,140).

 Their salaries ranged from $164,642 to $171,140 and include $100,000 for time with the national team.
-The remainder is what the federation pays for the time with their time with clubs in the National Women’s Soccer League.
+The remainder is what the federation pays for the time with clubs in the National Women’s Soccer League.

 Bonuses were from $133,000 to $146,000 and include per match fees and the payment for qualifying for the 2019 World Cup.